JF-13/TriviaGame/README.md

-# Programming Languages Trivia Game
+# Programming Lingo Trivia Game

 ## this responsive game has been created using jQuery and bootstrap.